prithviraj1209/rainmaker-projects/switch_4/README.md

 ### What is different in this project?

-+ Not make using Arduino IDE.
++ Not made using Arduino IDE.
 + Device state is recovered after a power cut(NVS).
 + Can control using ESP Rainmaker mobile application even without internet access.